kashifmannzoor/Generative-AI-use-cases/HealthCare-industry.md

 - Medical Imaging Analysis in Healthcare with LLMs
 - Medical Transcription with Large Language Models (LLMs)
 - Producing Synthetic Medical Data in Healthcare with Large Language Models
+- Enhancing Customer Service in Healthcare with Large Language Models